SmartTokenLabs/TokenScript/doc/design_paper.md

 There are two immediate[^minor-security-concerns] security concerns.
 First is that the website didn't use the MakerDAO javascript library correctly, which has the final transaction builder in it.
 Second is that it is not MakerDAO's javascript at work, but a version replaced by a hacker.

-[^minor-security-concers]: When two systems plug on the web, usually there are a hoard of security concerns.
+[^minor-security-concerns]: When two systems plug on the web, usually there are a hoard of security concerns.
 To give one example, if a side didn't update the code to reflect the other side's change, the resulting malformed transaction might be rejected.
 Tracing these transactions allow an attacker to target websites not updated.

 These issues are addressed by the encapsulation method used in TBML.